miyako/4d-example-post-message/README.md

 End if
 ```

 Click "send" button.
-Notice the UI toggles each time data is received.
+Notice the UI is toggled each time data is received.

 ## Without UI